What is Hyperinflation?

 Hyperinflation in Zimbabwe spiraled out of control, causing a foreign currency (such as the South African rand, Botswana pula, United States dollar, etc.) to be used as a medium of exchange instead of the Zimbabwean dollar.

 Controlling Inflation in the United States: The Federal Reserve

-After talking about the detriments of hyperinflation, we can look to the United States on how they control inflation.
-In the US, the Federal Reserve controls inflation through monetary policies.
-The Feds commonly control inflation through a contractionary monetary policy – reducing the money supply in the economy.
+In the U.S., the Federal Reserve controls inflation through monetary policies.
+The Fed commonly dampens inflation through a contractionary monetary policy – reducing the money supply in the economy.
 As there is a decrease in the money supply, those with money tend to favor saving money more.
-This, in turn, reduces spending, slows down the economy, and decreases the rate of inflation.
+It reduces spending, slows down the economy, and decreases the rate of inflation.

 Tools used by the Federal Reserve to implement a contractionary policy include increasing interest rates, boosting the reserve requirements for banks, and directly/indirectly reducing the money supply.

-However, following the financial crisis of 2008, the Fed increased the money supply dramatically in an attempt to boost the economy.
+However, the opposite occurred following the Global Financial Crisis of 2008, the Fed increased the money supply dramatically in an attempt to boost the economy.